 Burning Man is an enigma.
 For 7 days,

 you’ll take to the desert where you will be forced to endure the elements.

 For beginner Burners, it may be overwhelming to hear about how the Burning Man festival is divided up into camps where you will decidedly spend your week camping and celebrating.
 And that you should make a decision of which camp you plan to join, prior to entering Black Rock City.
 With hundreds of camps to choose from, where do you even start?

 Camping at a typical festival, you will find thousands of campers and their tents strewn about a field with no rhyme or reason, except that you may be planted next to your mates.
 This is not the case at Burning Man.

-While you are not required to join a camp (you can camp in the open camping areas), camps will play a huge part in your overall experience.
-It’s best to find a camp with interests that align with yours.
+While you are not required to join a camp (you can camp in the open camping areas), camps play a huge part in the overall experience.
+It’s always best to find a camp with interests that align with yours.

 With over 1,500 registered camps, it can be a little daunting.
 Here are a few that spark our fancy.